 AROMA (0-2 POINTS)

 Much like it sounds, aroma has to do with the smell of coffee.
-In a cupping the term refers to the smell of the wet grounds.
 In our brew evaluation aroma is the first item scored before tasting begins.
 Dynamic and inviting coffees will receive a higher score.
 A score of zero can be either from off putting odors or a complete lack of aroma altogether.

 BODY (0-3 POINTS)